k-cybulski/vim-commonmark-preview/README.md

 ### Usage
 To toggle the preview type `<leader>md`, which by default is `\md`

+Now whenever you save your markdown file the `surf` window will refresh and you will see the lovely results of your work.

 ## Contributions
 Oh god please, if you know anything about vimscript send help.
 Pull requests more